 Even though Congress has passed both a budget authorization bill and an authorization to raise the federal debt ceiling, the fundingscape for federal agencies remains uncertain.
 The continuing resolution passed October 16, 2013, is a temporary measure that will expire around January 2014.

-The UT Office of Research and Economic Development will track budget developments and post relevant news to this page as the president and Congress prepare future federal appropriations for FY 2014 and 2015.
+The UT Office of Research and Engagement will track budget developments and post relevant news to this page as the president and Congress prepare future federal appropriations for FY 2014 and 2015.

 Latest Update — October 24, 2013